Men in feminism: Notable works

+Some Men: Feminist Allies and the Movement to End Violence Against Women (2015) - Explores the life histories and motivations of men who actively work to end gender-based violence.

+"Gender Ideologies, Youth Sports, and the Production of Soft Essentialism" (2011, Sociology of Sport Journal) - Details his core theory on gender difference in youth sports.

+Michael Flood

+An Australian sociologist whose work focuses on men, masculinity, and the prevention of violence against women and children.
+His research primarily engages with public policy and social change campaigns.
+His major contribution is his scholarship and activism on engaging men and boys in gender equality and anti-violence work.
+He emphasizes that since men and boys are overwhelmingly the perpetrators of violence, they must be part of the solution.
+He employs a restrictive defeinition of masculinity known as the "Man Box" - a set of masculine norms that have negative impacts on men and fuel harmful behaviors.

+Notable Works

+Engaging Men and Boys in Violence Prevention (2018) - Offers a framework for effective programming and policy.

+"From work with men and boys to changes of social norms and reduction of inequities in gender relations" (2015, The Lancet) - Co-authored paper outlining a conceptual shift in violence prevention.

+He coordinates "The Men's Bibliography", an extensive online collection of academic work on men and masculinities.

 This is what a feminist looks like

 In October 2014 ElleUk created a shirt with the slogan "This Is What a Feminist Looks Like" with The Fawcett Society.
 A photo series featuring many A-list stars wearing the shirts was released.
 The production of the shirts was criticized for being anti-feminist due to sweat-shop labour.
 In spite of this criticism, the phrase became popular.
 It was quoted by President Barack Obama in a speech at the United State of Women Summit in 2016.
 In 2017 two photographers, Carey Lynne Fruth and Sophie Spinelle, launched a photo series with subjects holding signs bearing the slogan.